amanda-lang/amanda/README.md

 ## Usage

 *TODO: Make instructions better*

-*TODO: Add PT version of this lool*
+*TODO: Add Portuguese version of this lool*

 **On Windows**

 To run the interpreter on Windows, download and install python 3.0 or higher from [here](https://www.python.org/downloads/windows/) and then run the following command in the project folder: